-As of 2023, Japan’s current national minimum wage is JPY 961 per hour — up 3.3% from the previous year.
+As of October 2023, Japan’s national minimum wage is JPY 1,002 per hour.
 Japan’s prefectures* can also set their own higher minimums.
-Tokyo’s, for instance, is JPY 1,072.
+Tokyo’s, for instance, is JPY 1,113.

-*Japan is made up of 47 administrative prefectures, spread throughout 8 regions.
-The prefectures operate beneath Japan’s national government and each have their own elected officials and localized authority.
+*Japan is made up of 47 administrative prefectures, spread throughout eight regions.
+The prefectures operate beneath Japan’s national government, and each has its own elected officials and localized authority.